The separator, just evaluates both

 Mathworld for more information.

-Exponentiation, raises a
+Exponentiation, raises a to the bth power.

 Element by element exponentiation.
 Raise each element of a matrix

-th power.
+a to the bth power.
 Or if

-is a matrix of the same size as
+b is a matrix of the same size as

-, then do the operation element by element.
+a, then do the operation element by element.

-is a number and b
+If a is a number and b is a

 matrix then it creates matrix of the same size as

-raised to all the
+b with a raised to all the

-different powers in b
+different powers in b.

 Addition.
 Adds two numbers, matrices, functions or strings.
 If